gnowin/iot-project/README.md

 | Piezo                | [Electrokit](https://www.electrokit.com/piezoelement-12x5.5mm)              | 15 SEK  |
 | RGB LED              | [Electrokit](https://www.electrokit.com/led-rgb-5mm-adresserbar-ws2812d-f5) | 5 SEK   |

 In addition, you need a breadboard, resistors, jumper wires and a USB-A to micro USB cable.
 These can all be bought at Electrokit.
-An example of what resistors and wires needed and how they can be connected will be provided later on in [Putting Everything Together](#Putting-everything-together).
+An example of what resistors and wires needed and how they can be connected will be provided later on in [Putting Everything Together](#putting-everything-together).

 ### Raspberry Pi Pico WH

 The Raspberry Pi Pico WH is the microcontroller used in the project.
 It has a micro-USB port that is used to give it power and to program it by uploading code.
 There are ground, power and GPIO pins so that electrical components can be connected and controlled by the microcontroller.
 This microcontroller can also connect to WiFi which makes it able to send and recieve messages wirelessly.

 <img src="https://github.com/gnowin/iot-project/assets/100692493/f471fdd4-94a1-4c5e-bd69-ecc444c994b7" alt="pico" style="width:50%;"/>

 ### DHT11

 A sensor that measures both humidity and temperature.

 <img src="https://github.com/gnowin/iot-project/assets/100692493/8af396f4-aee0-4e85-ad96-587265f504fc" alt="dht11" style="width:50%;"/>

 ### Piezo

 A piezo can detect vibrations and make noises.

 <img src="https://github.com/gnowin/iot-project/assets/100692493/4f787bc6-96eb-4d2e-aee0-624b47ec20e8" alt="piezo" style="width:50%;"/>

 ### RGB LED

 An LED that can display a multitude of colors.
 It has one pin for power, and three pins that correspond to the intensity of the red, green and blue color channels to light up in different colors.

 <img src="https://github.com/gnowin/iot-project/assets/100692493/275643b6-6dea-4d1e-8785-101b64a72f7f" alt="rgbled" style="width:50%;"/>

 ## Computer setup

 Here I will explain my computer setup for this project.
 The tools I used are:

 * Visual Studio Code
 * Node.js
 * Pymakr extension
 * Micropython firmware (for microcontroller)

 ### Visual Studio Code

 The IDE I used for this project is Visual Studio Code, which can be downloaded [here](https://code.visualstudio.com/).

 ### Pymakr

 To interact with the microcontroller I used Pymakr.
 It is a Visual Studio Code extension you can download by searching on it in the extensions tab in the application.
 A guide to getting started can be read [here](https://github.com/sg-wireless/pymakr-vsc/blob/HEAD/GET_STARTED.md).

 ### Node.js

 Pymakr needs Node.js to work, you can download it from their [website](https://nodejs.org/en).

 ### Micropython firmware

 To use Raspberry Pi Pico WH and upload micropython files from your computer, you need to update its firmware.
 The micropython firmware can be downloaded from [this](https://micropython.org/download/RPI_PICO_W/) website.
 Follow the installation instructions.

 ## Putting everything together

 <img src="https://github.com/gnowin/iot-project/assets/100692493/c6f84446-b17f-45d3-b00c-db5fa1ac49fd" alt="wiring_diagram" style="width:50%;"/>

 This is a simplified view of the wiring, showing what types of resistors are used and which pins the different components are connected to.
 This image is created in WokWi, and as there was no DHT11 component present in the application, a DHT22 sensor is shown instead.
 However, the purpose is to show how you could wire it and the amount of pins are and same for both sensors so the wiring is correct anyways.

 ## Platform

 I had an old laptop laying around that I wanted to turn into a server, so early on I made the decision to self-host the server side of the project.
 I also wanted to try out Docker for the first time.

 I installed Ubuntu Server on the laptop, but as I set this up with Docker it should work on most operating systems.
 Before deploying it on my Ubuntu Server I worked on it on my Windows 10 computer.

 The server's stack consists of the following:

 * Eclipse Mosquitto: MQTT Broker.
 * Telegraf: Gathers data from MQTT Broker and sends it to database.
 * InfluxDB: Time-series database.
 * Grafana: Connects to the InfluxDB database.
 Grafana provides a multitude of visualization options to display data, e.g. different graphs.

-There are configuration files in the repository that can be changed for anyones liking.
+There are configuration files in the repository that can be changed for anyone's liking.
 However, only the "CHANGEME" rows in the ".env" have to be changed to get the server side working.
 Read the additional "README" files for further instructions.

 ## The code

 In the boot file, there is code that attempts to connect to a WiFi network through the [network](https://docs.micropython.org/en/latest/library/network.html) library, and then tests the connection by using the [socket](https://docs.micropython.org/en/latest/library/socket.html) library.
 The WiFi network credentials are stored in a secrets file.
 These libraries are built-in modules within micropython.
 I will not go through the details of these functions, but they are called through two different error exception handlings.

 ```python